andiconner/employee-tracker/README.md

 ## Installation

 -	Clone https://github.com/andiconner/employee-tracker.git
--	On the terminal command-line type “node index.js” to start the app
+-	On the terminal command-line type “node index” to start the app
--	Choose an option on the command-line in order to  VIEW, ADD, UPDATE or DELETE the departments, roles, and employees in your business.
+-	Choose an option on the command-line in order to  VIEW, ADD, UPDATE or DELETE the departments, roles, and employees in your Company.

 ## Usage

-To  view, manage, orgqanize and plan the company's  departments, roles, and employees.
+To  view, manage, organize and plan the company's  departments, roles, and employees.

 [Here is a video showing how to use the app]()